The representation of an IPv4 address in the DNS system.

 An entity that can act on requests from a registrant in making changes in a registry.
 Usually the registrar is the same entity that operates a registry, although for domain names this role is often split to allow for competition between multiple registrars who offer different levels of support.
 See also domain name registrar.

 1. The authoritative record of registrations for a particular set of data.
-Most often used to refer to domain name registry, but all protocol parameters that IANA maintains are also registries.
+Most often used to refer to domain name registry, but all protocol parameters that we maintain are also registries.
 2. registry operator.

 The entity that runs a registry.